-Basically, Red Bull is a mix of sugar, caffeine, taurine and several B vitamins, all of which are well known for their energy-promoting qualities.
-Take a closer look at the powerful drink’s active ingredients, which are listed on the back of the Red Bull can: Carbonated Water, Sucrose, Glucose, Citric Acid, Taurine, Sodium Bicarbonate, Magnesium Carbonate, Caffeine, Niacinamide, Calcium Pantothenate, Pyridoxine HCI, Vitamin B12, Natural and Artificial Flavors, Colors.
+Basically, Red Bull is a mix of sugar, synthetic caffeine, taurine and several B vitamins, all of which are well-known for their energy-promoting qualities.
+Take a closer look at some of the powerful drink’s active ingredients, which are listed on the back of the Red Bull can: Carbonated Water, Sucrose, Glucose, Citric Acid, Taurine, Sodium Bicarbonate, Magnesium Carbonate, Caffeine, Niacinamide, Calcium Pantothenate, Pyridoxine HCI, Vitamin B12, Natural and Artificial Flavors, Colors.

 Glucose & Sucrose: Do you recognize your old friend sugar?
 Red Bull has 27 grams of sugar per can, which is actually a little less than most soft drinks (Dr. Pepper has 40 grams) – but still a massive amount of the sweet stuff.
-Prepare for an energy rush – and then crash.
-Sugarfree Red Bull contains the artificial sweeteners aspartame, acesulfame K and sucrolose instead of sugar, which have recently been linked to a massive increase in cardiovascular disease.
+Prepare for an energy rush – and then the inevitable crash.
+Sugarfree Red Bull contains the artificial sweeteners aspartame, acesulfame K, and sucrolose instead of sugar, which have recently been linked to an increased risk of cardiovascular disease.

 Caffeine: Red Bull contains 80mg of caffeine, about half of other soft drinks and about the same as a cup of coffee.
-Caffeine’s stimulating mental and physical benefits have been well documented, with some even arguing that coffee’s introduction to the Western World made possible the Industrial Revolution.
+Caffeine’s stimulating mental and physical benefits have been well documented, with some even arguing that coffee’s introduction to the Western World made the Industrial Revolution possible.
 Caffeine works by blocking adenosine, a sleep-promoting brain chemical, which in turn makes your body release adrenaline.
-Caffeine is the world’s most widely used psychoactive substance, and over-consumption can cause diarrhea, twitching, racing heartbeat and nervousness – otherwise known as the “caffeine jitters.”
+Caffeine is the world’s most widely used psychoactive substance, and over-consumption can cause diarrhea, twitching, racing heartbeat, and nervousness – otherwise known as the “caffeine jitters.”

 Glucuronolactone: This naturally occurring chemical is found in connective tissues and plant gums.
 A carbohydrate, glucuronolactone is a stimulant with mild anti-depressant effects that helps improve memory and concentration.
 It also has detoxifying qualities and can help remove waste from the body.

-Inositol: Inositol is a mood-booster that helps the brain use serotonin, and can be found in many foods such as oranges, cantaloupes and high-fiber nuts and beans.
+Inositol: Inositol is a chemical compound and mood-booster that helps the brain use serotonin, and can be found in many foods such as oranges, cantaloupes and high-fiber nuts and beans.

 Niacin: B vitamin that helps with energy formation and use.